Eco-costs: Eco-costs 2025

 The abovementioned marginal prevention costs at midpoint level can be combined to 'endpoints' in three groups, plus global warming as a separate group:

 Since the endpoints have the same monetary unit (e.g. euro, dollar), they are added up to the total eco-costs without applying a 'subjective' weighting system.
 This is an advantage of the eco-costs system (see also ISO 14044 section 4.4.3.4 and 4.4.5).
 So called 'double counting' (ISO 14044 section 4.4.2.2.3) is avoided.

 The eco-costs system is in compliance with ISO 14008 (“Monetary valuation of environmental impacts and related environmental aspects”), and uses the ‘averting costs method’, also called ‘(marginal) prevention costs method’ (see section 6.3).

-The issue of the 'plastic soup' is dealt with in the midpoint 'use of energy carriers' (in products).
-In the calculation of the marginal prevention costs (i.e. the eco-costs) the price of feedstock for plastics, diesel and gasoline, is based on the system alternative of substitution by 'second generation' oil from biomass (pyrolysis of agricultural waste, wood harvesting waste, or algae), and producing bio-degradable plastics from it.
-By this substitution, the increase of plastic soup is stopped.
-However, the problem of the plastic soup that exists already is not resolved by this prevention measure.

 The eco-costs of global warming (also called eco-costs of carbon footprint) can be used as an indicator for the carbon footprint.
 The eco-costs of resource scarcity can be regarded as an indicator for 'circularity' in the theory of the circular economy.
 However, it is advised to include human toxicity and eco-toxicity, and include the eco-costs of global warming in the calculations on the circular economy as well.
 The eco-costs of global warming are required to reveal the difference between fossil-based products and bio-based products, since biogenic CO2 is not counted in LCA (biogenic CO2 is part of the natural recycle loop in the biosphere).